 6. Go by bike

-Starting the next day either with the sunrise or a little later with a bike tour to explore the seaside or discover the non-touristic sites of Barcelona by joining a bike tour that makes you explore the city from a locals perspective.
+Starting the next day either with the sunrise or a little later with a bike tour to explore the seaside or discover the non-touristic sites of Barcelona by joining a bike tour that makes you explore the city from a local perspective.

 You can stop for some churros con chocolate or a horchata during your bike tour.
 Renting a bike starts at 9€ a day and the price for a guided non-touristic bike tour is 35€.